 Is Dubai a country?

 Nope!
 This is the biggest misconception.
-Bid bold and brassy but a city and an Emirate, NOT an entire country.
+Bid bold and brassy but a city and an Emirate, NOT an entire country, just like Abu Dhabi.
 The country is called the United Arab Emirates.

 Is Dubai the capital of the UAE?

-No, often mistaken as it’s the largest city in the UAE, Dubai is not the capital of the United Arab Emirates.
+No, often mistaken as Dubai is the largest city in the UAE, Dubai is not the capital of the United Arab Emirates.
 That crown goes to Abu Dhabi which sits approximately 130kms to the west, about an hour away by road.

 What’s an Emirate?

 Emirates are sort of like states, they are ruled over by a Sheikh, also called a Sheikdom.
 In 1971, the United Arab Emirates was formed with the union of 6 of these Sheikdoms.
 A further Emirate joined in 1972 bringing us the 7 Emirates of the UAE we know today.
 The countries birthday is celebrated in a massive event ever 2 December.

 You can learn more about all 7 Emirates of the UAE here.

 The whole Emirate of Dubai, including the city and desert areas is 3,885 km2